Rocky (singer)

-Park Min-hyuk (born February 25, 1999), known professionally as Rocky (라키), is a South Korean rapper, singer, songwriter and actor.
-He was a member of the South Korean boy group Astro and its duo subunit Jinjin & Rocky with leader Jinjin.
-As an actor, he has starred in drama series Soul Plate (2019), Find Me If You Can (2021), Hyangjeon of Youth (2021), and Broke Rookie Star (2022).
-He also played in the Korean interpretation of the musical drama The Three Musketeers (2022).
-He founded his own agency, Wonijin Entertainment, in August 2023.
+Park Min-hyuk (born February 25, 1999), known professionally as Rocky, is a South Korean rapper, singer-songwriter, actor and entrepreneur.
+He is a former member of the South Korean boy group Astro and its sub-unit Jinjin & Rocky.
+In 2023, he established and became the CEO of his own agency, Wonijin Entertainment, and debuted as a solo artist with the extended play (EP) Rockyst.
+Park made his acting debut in the web series To Be Continued (2015) and later gained recognition for his role in Broke Rookie Star (2022), for which he received multiple awards.
+He also starred in the Korean adaptation of the musical The Three Musketeers (2022).

-Early life
+Early life and education

 Rocky was born on February 25, 1999, in Jinju, South Gyeongsang Province, South Korea.
 He attended and graduated from Hanlim Multi Art School with a focus on Practical Music.

 He has a younger brother, Jeonggeun, who is a member of the boy group Haww under Biscuit Entertainment.

 Career

-2010–2015: Pre debut
+2010–2015: Pre-debut activities

-In 2010 in the fifth grade of elementary school, Rocky participated in the audition for the musical Billy Elliot.
-In the same year, he became trainee under Fantagio Music.
+In 2010, in the fifth grade of elementary school, Rocky participated in the audition for the musical Billy Elliot.
+In the same year, he became a trainee under Fantagio Music.

-Rocky had been a contestant of Korea's Got Talent in 2011.
-Rocky was the first trainee who has been introduced into i-Teen project, Lotte World Rising Start Concert.
-Before their debut, Rocky along with the other 5 members of Astro starred in a web-series To Be Continued.
+Rocky was a contestant on Korea's Got Talent in 2011.
+He was the first trainee introduced in Fantagio's i-Teen project, performing at the Lotte World Rising Star Concert.
+Before their debut, Rocky along with the other five members of Astro starred in the web series To Be Continued.

-2016–2021: Debut with Astro and solo activities
+2016–2018: Debut with Astro and early solo activities

 Rocky debuted as part of the six-member boy group Astro on February 23, 2016, as a dancer and rapper of the group.
 On August 24, 2016, Rocky appeared in an episode of Mnet's Hit the Stage where he portrayed The Mask.
 Rocky received praise from the judges, noting his expressions and movements as a perfect portrayal of the character.

 On November 5, 2018, after four rounds of battle in 1theK's Dance War, Rocky was revealed to be Purple23 and placed second in the dance battle competition.
 On November 30, 2018, Fantagio Music released the digital single "STAR" which is a collaboration between Rocky and singer-songwriter Chawoo.
 "STAR" was later included in the FM201.8-11Hz which was released on December 13, 2018.

 During Astro's second Astroad to Seoul "Starlight" concert which was held on December 22–23, 2018, Rocky performed his first solo song "Have a Good Day".
 It was included in the DVD of the concert which was released in June 2019.
-In 2019, Rocky self-composed one of the tracks from Astro's sixth EP, Blue Flame, titled "When the Wind Blows".